Work Parties

 No special skills, fitness, or gear from you are required!
 We’ll show you how to do everything and provide all the tools and support needed.
 Working safely and comfortably as a flexible group, the work is always fun and satisfying!

 Family members (elementary age or older) and friends can come too — and often do!
-(Participants under age 14 must be accompanied by a parent/guardian… see our Work Party FAQs.)
+(Participants age 14 and under must be accompanied by a parent/guardian… see our Work Parties FAQs.)
 Usually, we have 20-25 people per event — a “just right” size.

 Ready to sign up with us?
-All it takes is one or two easy steps below:
+All it takes is the few easy steps below:

 Step 1: New to WMTP Work Parties?